Minamata disease: 1956–1959

 To investigate the epidemic, the city government and various medical practitioners formed the Strange Disease Countermeasures Committee at the end of May 1956.
 Owing to the localised nature of the disease, it was initially suspected to be contagious; patients were isolated and their homes disinfected as a precaution.
 Although contagion was later disproved, this initial response contributed to the stigmatisation and discrimination experienced by Minamata survivors from the local community.
 During its investigations, the Committee uncovered surprising anecdotal evidence of the strange behaviour of cats and other wildlife in the areas surrounding patients' homes.
 Reports of cats convulsing, going mad and dying started around 1950.
 Locals called it the "cat dancing disease" in reference to the cats' erratic movements.
-Crows had fallen from the sky, seaweed no longer grew on the sea bed, and fish floated dead on the surface of the sea.
+Crows had fallen from the sky, seaweed no longer grew on the seabed, and fish floated dead on the surface of the sea.
 As the extent of the outbreak was understood, the committee invited researchers from Kumamoto University (or Kumadai) to help in the research effort.

 The Kumamoto University Research Group was formed on 24 August 1956.
 Researchers from the School of Medicine began visiting Minamata regularly and admitted patients to the university hospital for extensive examination.
 A more complete picture of the symptoms exhibited by patients was gradually uncovered.
 The disease struck without any prior warning, with patients complaining of a loss of sensation and numbness in their hands and feet.
 They became unable to grasp small objects or fasten buttons.
 They could not run or walk without stumbling, their voices changed in pitch, and many patients complained of difficulties seeing, hearing, and swallowing.
 In general, these symptoms worsened and were followed by severe convulsions, coma, and eventually death.
 By October 1956, forty patients had been discovered, fourteen of whom had died - an alarming case fatality rate of 35%.

 Finding the cause

 Researchers from Kumadai also began to focus on the cause of the strange disease.
 They found that the victims, often members of the same family, were clustered in fishing hamlets along the shore of Minamata Bay.
 The staple food of victims was invariably fish and shellfish from Minamata Bay.
-The cats in these areas, who often ate scraps from the family table, presented with symptoms similar to humans.
+The cats in these areas, who often ate scraps from the family table, showed symptoms similar to humans.
 This led the researchers to believe that the outbreak was caused by some kind of food poisoning, with contaminated fish and shellfish being the prime suspects.

 On 4 November, the research group announced its initial findings: "Minamata disease is rather considered to be poisoning by a heavy metal, presumably it enters the human body mainly through fish and shellfish."